Delivering a world-class enterprise solution with Shell

 Envisioning the ideal experience

-We defined an experience strategy including a Proof of Concept which brought to life the possibilities in the user experience.
+We defined an experience strategy including a MVP which brought to life the possibilities in the user experience.
 It was a compelling picture of the future which allowed stakeholders to understand and support the ambition of the programme.
 This meant further investment was secured to build the experience as part of Shell’s retail transformation plan.

 Research informs design